openela/governance/repository_structure.md

 ### Base OS Repo: github.com/openela-main

 The OpenELA-main is the primary repository for all Enterprise Linux sources.
-It will serve as the location for not only the 1:1 compatible pristine unbranded sources, but also as the location for all BaseOS optimizations, security fixes, etc.
+It will serve as the location for the 1:1 compatible pristine unbranded sources.

 **DistGit Structure for the OpenELA Main Repo:**